sylvain-01/Python_Apps/text to speech/README.md

 App coded with Python using the modules

-- gtts - google to text speech
+- Gtts - google to text speech

-- playsound
+- Playsound

-- tkinter
+- Tkinter